Securing Neural Networks with Knapsack Optimization: Related Work

-\paragraph{ReLU Savings} There are several methods to reduce ReLU expense through non-cryptographic means.
-CryptoDL~\cite{PrivacypreservingMachineLearningasaService} and Blind Faith~\cite{DBLP:journals/corr/abs-2107-14338} proposed to use polynomial approximations to approximate non linear functions.
-In~\cite{DBLP:journals/corr/abs-1911-12322}, the authors proposed to use partial activation layers and only apply ReLUs to a portion of the channels.
-DELPHI~\cite{cryptoeprint:2020/050} suggested to quadratically approximate ReLU layers.
-They designed a planner that automatically discovers which ReLUs to replace with quadratic approximations using neural architecture search (NAS).
-SAFENET~\cite{lou2021safenet} suggested a more fine-grained channel-wise activation approximation.
-They exploited Population Based Training (PBT)~\cite{DBLP:journals/corr/abs-1711-09846} to derive the optimal polynomial coefficients.
-In CryptoNAS~\cite{DBLP:journals/corr/abs-2006-08733} the authors developed a NAS over a fixed-depth, skip connections architectures to reduce ReLU count.
-The current state-of-the-art method for ReLU pruning, DeepReDuce~\cite{DBLP:journals/corr/abs-2103-01396}, proposed a three-step process to decrease the number of ReLUs.
-Like our method, it uses a trained network to guide the placement of ReLU reduction and incorporates knowledge distillation to enhance accuracy in the pruned network.
-In~\cite{DBLP:journals/corr/abs-2101-11835}, which is the work that has most influenced us, the authors used statistics from neighboring activations and shared DReLUs among them.
+In~\cite{helbitz2021reducing}, which is the work that has most influenced us, the authors used statistics from neighboring activations and shared DReLUs among them.
 However, they did not provide a satisfactory method for determining the neighborhood.
-Finally, Circa~\cite{DBLP:journals/corr/abs-2106-08475} proposed the Stochastic ReLU layer and showed that we can use prior knowledge about the absolute size of activations to reduce the complexity of garbled circuits while maintaining a low error probability.
+Finally, Circa~\cite{ghodsi2021circa} proposed the Stochastic ReLU layer and showed that we can use prior knowledge about the absolute size of activations to reduce the complexity of garbled circuits while maintaining a low error probability.
 They also demonstrated that neural networks can handle clipping of the least significant bits, which further reduces circuit complexity.
 While we share similar observations with Circa, our approximate ReLU layer differs in its application, as we ignore the shares' most significant bits instead of the negligible probability event of a shares summation overflow.
-This enables us to better control bandwidth with error probability, which is especially useful when reducing shares precision, as in ~\cite{DBLP:journals/popets/WaghTBKMR21}.
+This enables us to better control bandwidth with error probability, which is especially useful when reducing shares precision, as in ~\cite{wagh2020falcon}.